marcgenton/marcgenton.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am the Al-Khawarizmi Distinguished Professor of Statistics at King Abdullah University of Science and Technology (KAUST).
-I lead the Spatio-Temporal Statistics and Data Science (STSDS) research group.
+I am the Al-Khawarizmi Distinguished Professor of Statistics at King Abdullah University of Science and Technology (KAUST) where I lead the Spatio-Temporal Statistics and Data Science (STSDS) research group.

 My research interests include **spatio-temporal statistics**, **computational statistics**, **HPC**, and **skewed non-Gaussian multivariate distributions**, with applications in **Environmental and Climate Sciences**, as well as **renewable energy**.